Skip to main content

 Phase One: The Beta Test

-We start small.
-We take $16 billion , just a drop compared to federal health spending and use it to purchase and reopen Crozer-Chester Medical Center and Taylor Hospital in Pennsylvania.
-These hospitals were wrecked by private equity, but they could become the heart of a prototype Universal Healthcare system.
+We start small and smart.
+We take $16 billion a modest fraction of total federal health spending and use it to acquire and reopen Crozer Chester Medical Center and Taylor Hospital in Pennsylvania.
+Both facilities were gutted by private equity.
+Both could become the foundation of America's first prototype universal healthcare system.

-• It still accepts private insurance, but also offers a new public plan.
+• It accepts private insurance while also offering a new public coverage option.

-• $1 billion per year would fund operations for 5 years, with any unused capital set aside in reserve.
+• One billion dollars per year would fund operations over five years, with any unspent capital placed into a reserve fund managed by HHS.

 Phase Two: Scaled Testing

-• Everything is covered no co-pays, no deductibles, no denials.
+• All covered services included no co-pays, no deductibles, no claim denials.

 Universal Healthcare Innovation and Pilot Act (UHIPA) — Phase One